-On December 9th, 1993, Bay Windows covered the Gay and Lesbian Student Rights Bill, legislation I was working on to protect LGBT students in Massachusetts public schools.
+On December 9th, 1993, Bay Windows covered legislation I was working on protect LGBTQ students in Massachusetts public schools.

 A bill that will make discrimination against Massachusetts lesbian and gay public high school students illegal is now sitting on Gov. William F. Weld’s desk, after the state’s House of Representatives and Senate gave final approval to the bill Dec.
 6.

 Weld now has 10 days to sign the bill into law.
 He has been a supporter of the bill for the past two years and is expected to sign the measure early next week.